 Each January, with much anticipation, the new cohort of Legacy students gathers for the first time for the Douglas A. Bernstein Leadership Legacy Retreat.
-At this kick-off event, the students, from all across campus, spend the early afternoon getting to know one another and discussing what it means to leave a legacy of leadership.
-Later the afternoon, the students are joined by their Faculty/Administrator and Alumni Mentors who will be helping them throughout their journey over the coming year.
+At this kick-off event, the students spend the early afternoon getting to know one another and discussing what it means to leave a legacy of leadership.
+In the later afternoon, the students are joined by their Faculty/Administrator and Alumni Mentors who will be supporting them throughout their journey.
 Monday gives way to deeper discussions and personal reflection on how each student can enhance their own leadership abilities.
 The annual retreat brings Legacy Students (and their mentors) together for the first time, and lays a strong foundation for a year of challenges and growth.

-Up a creek without a paddle…well not quite.
-But early April often finds Legacy students in the middle of the forest facing the challenges of navigating their way through and eventually out of the woods.
+Legacy students are challenged with navigating their way through and eventually out of the woods.
 Split-up into teams, the students have to work together to orient themselves, determine distances, and locate various points throughout Mansfield’s Fenton River area – with nothing more than a compass, a small note pad, and water.
 Facing these challenges the students quickly realize effective communication and teamwork are critical to success.
-Legacy Students not only enjoyed being pushed out of their comfort zones and the challenge of navigating through the woods, but also benefit by the reflection and facilitated discussion that follows.
+Legacy Students not only enjoy being pushed out of their comfort zones and the challenge of navigating through the woods, but also benefit by the reflection and facilitated discussion that follows.